helloSystem/KWin/README.md

 ## Notes

-* Part of the size reduction comes from using stub libraries that just do nothing but implement the symbols to satisfy the dependencies without having to change the source code. `kwin_x11` can run fine when using stubs for libKF5Attica, libKF5Crash, libKScreenLocker, libKF5Notifications, libKF5Codecs, libKF5Auth, libKF5AuthCore, libKF5WidgetsAddons, libKF5WaylandClient, libKWaylandServer, libwayland_server
+* Part of the size reduction comes from using stub libraries that just do nothing but implement the symbols to satisfy the dependencies without having to change the source code. `kwin_x11` can run fine when using stubs for libKF5Attica, libKF5Crash, libKScreenLocker, libKF5Notifications, libKF5Codecs, libKF5Auth, libKF5AuthCore, libKF5WidgetsAddons, libKF5WaylandClient, libKWaylandServer, libwayland-server
 * Hence, making those weak (optional) dependencies or removing them altogether as dependencies should be possible by patching the KWin source code. _Any help appreciated._
 * When trying to also replace the libKF5KIOCore, libKF5KIOWidgets, libKF5XmlGui libraries with stubs, then we get `dbus[2585]: arguments to dbus_message_iter_append_basic() were incorrect, assertion "*bool_p == 0 || *bool_p == 1" failed in file dbus-message.c line 2783.` Possibly this can be solved by patching the KWin source code. _Any help appreciated._
 * When trying to also replace the libKF5ConfigGui and libKF5ConfigWidgets libraries with stubs, then `kwin_x11` refuses to run even when invoked with `--lock`.
 Possibly this can be solved by patching the KWin source code. _Any help appreciated._